matteocontrini/PlainHttp/README.md

 The exception is if you use the `ReadStream` method: in that case PlainHttp cannot enforce a timeout when reading from that stream outside the library.

-You also must take care of disposing the response manually when using `ReadStream`:
+You also must take care of disposing the response manually when using `ReadStream` or if you don't read the response body at all:

 ```csharp
 IHttpRequest request = new HttpRequest(url)